tangle-network/relayer/config/README.md

 # ...
 ```

-So, in general it is `[substrate.<node-name>]`, where `<node-name>` is the name of the network.
-The
-following sections describe the different configuration entries and how to use them.
+In general, the configuration table for a node is identified as `[substrate.<node-name>]`, where `<node-name>` is the name of the network.
+The following sections outline the different configuration entries and how to use them.

 #### name